EverythingSmartHome/everything-presence-one/static/modules/carbon-dioxide.md

 Once you have your config showing up in the ESPHome dashboard, hit edit on the config.

 Then at the bottom of the config, add the following lines.
-These will differ depending on your board revision.
+These will differ depending on your Everything Presence One board revision.
+The board revision number is marked in the bottom left hand corner of the Everything Presence One board.

 **If you have revision 1.3 or 1.4:**